k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: OOB write in obufs[] from stacked suffix annotations
 - Gemstone affixing: only consume Blacksmith hammer charge on success
 - Reject non-metallic weapons from gemstone affixing
+- Fix: panic in remove_worm() after hurtling a long worm